latimer-lang/latimer/README.md

 - [x] might have to specify integer literal value to be `int32_t`
 - [ ] add support for walrus operators (assignment expressions)
 - [ ] remove PRINT Token after completionß
-- [ ] support both semicolon and newline

 ### Parsing
 - [x] create document for defining grammar for expressions